 Frequently Asked Questions

 Q: What’s the minimum team size for Revenue.io?
 Revenue.io works for teams of 5+ sales reps.
-Smaller teams may find the pricing difficult to justify compared to basic dialers like JustCall or AirCall.
+Smaller teams will find the pricing difficult to justify compared to basic dialers like JustCall or AirCall.

 Q: Do I need Sales Cloud Enterprise for native tools?
-Not necessarily, but Enterprise tier ($165/user/month) includes Einstein features that significantly enhance native tools.
-Professional tier ($80/user/month) works with Revenue.io but lacks Einstein AI.
+Not necessarily, but Enterprise tier ($165 per user/month) includes Einstein features that significantly enhance native tools.
+Professional tier ($80 per user/month) works with Revenue.io but lacks Einstein AI.

 Q: How long does implementation take?
 Revenue.io typically deploys in 1-2 weeks for standard implementations.
 Custom cadence building and AI training add another 2-4 weeks.
 Compare this to 6-8 weeks for complex integrated solutions.